-Born in 1957 in Middlesbrough, Chris Kamara is a retired English footballer and manager.
-Known as Kammy, he played as defender/midfielder during his career which lasted for twenty years.
+Born in Middlesbrough, Chris Kamara is a retired English footballer and manager, affectionately known as Kammy, he played as defender/midfielder during his career which lasted for twenty years.

 Chris joined the Royal Navy as a young lad and played in their football team.
 During a match against the Portsmouth youth team his talent was spotted and he was subsequently signed by the club.
 The rest, as they say, is history!